Skip to content

 Don't do bodybuilding splits.
 Chest day, arms day, leg day — this is hypertrophy programming designed to build muscle mass.
 You don't want muscle mass.
 You want force production per kilo of bodyweight.
 Compound, full-body sessions, twice weekly.

 Don't do high-rep burnout sets.
-Three sets of twenty squats produces local muscular fatigue, soreness, and no useful adaptation.
+Three sets of twenty light squats produces local muscular fatigue, soreness, and no useful adaptation.
 Your bike and run already give you endurance stimulus.
-Lift heavy or don't lift.
+Lift with meaningful, controlled load or don't lift.

 Don't do plyometrics in race-build phases unless you really know what you're doing.
 Box jumps, bounding, and depth jumps stack impact stress on top of running volume and are the fastest way to produce a calf or Achilles problem 12 weeks out from a race.
 A small dose can help in early base.
 Most age-groupers don't need them at all.